shaunburdick/slack-ooo-personal/README.md

 - APP_MESSAGE='', Your OoO Message
 - APP_REMINDER=480, Time to wait before responding to person/channel again (in minutes)
 - APP_RESPOND_DM=true, If true, will respond to Direct messages
-- APP_RESPOND_CHANNEL=false, If true, will respond on Channel mentions
+- APP_RESPOND_CHANNEL=false, If true, will respond to the Channel on Channel mentions
+- APP_RESPOND_CHANNEL_PERSONAL=false, If true, (and APP_RESPOND_CHANNEL is true too), the bot replies (in Channel) to the person who mentioned you in the Channel instead of replying to the Channel.
 - APP_RESPOND_BOT=false, If true, will respond to bot messages
 - APP_RESPOND_KEYWORDS=, A comma separated list of additional keywords to respond to
 - APP_RESPONSE_DMPREFIX='Hello ${user}.
 I\'m currently out of the office with message:\n\n'